-How to start a merchant services company: from zero to launch
+How to start a merchant services or payment processing company

 Are you interested in helping businesses grow by enhancing their payment capabilities?
-Then, starting a merchant services business may be the perfect path for you.
+Then, starting a payment processing business may be the perfect path for you.
 However, the journey towards industry leadership is strewn with obstacles, and making mistakes as a newcomer can be costly.

 This guide walks you through everything you need to launch a merchant services company – let’s dive in.